Fish scale: Placoid scales

 Placoid (pointed, tooth-shaped) scales are found in the cartilaginous fishes: sharks, rays.
 They are also called dermal denticles.
 Placoid scales are structurally homologous with vertebrate teeth ("denticle" translates to "small tooth"), having a central pulp cavity supplied with blood vessels, surrounded by a conical layer of dentine, all of which sits on top of a rectangular basal plate that rests on the dermis.
-The outermost layer is composed of vitrodentine, a largely inorganic enamel-like substance.
+The outermost layer is composed of vitrodentine (also called enameloid), a largely inorganic enamel-like substance.
 Placoid scales cannot grow in size, but rather more scales are added as the fish increases in size.

 Similar scales can also be found under the head of the denticle herring.
 The amount of scale coverage is much less in rays.

 Rhomboidal scales with the properties of both placoid and ganoid scales are suspected to exist in modern jawed fish ancestors: jawless ostracoderms and then jawed placoderms.

 Shark skin

 Shark skin is almost entirely covered by small placoid scales.
 The scales are supported by spines, which feel rough when stroked in a backward direction, but when flattened by the forward movement of water, create tiny vortices that reduce hydrodynamic drag and reduce turbulence, making swimming both more efficient and quieter compared to that of bony fishes.
 It also serves a role in anti-fouling by exhibiting the lotus effect.

 All denticles are composed of an interior pulp cavity with a nervous and arterial supply rooted in the dermis to supply the denticle with mucus.
 Denticles contain riblet structures that protrude from the surface of the scale; under a microscope this riblet can look like a hook or ridges coming out of the scale.
 The overall shape of the protrusion from the denticle is dependent on the type of shark and can be generally described with two appearances.
 The first is a scale in which ridges are placed laterally down the shark and parallel with the flow of the water.
 The second form is a smooth scale with what looks like a hooked riblet curling out of the surface aiming towards the posterior side of the shark.
 Both riblet shapes assist in creating a turbulent boundary layer forcing the laminar flow farther away from the sharks skin.

 Unlike bony fish, sharks have a complicated dermal corset made of flexible collagenous fibers arranged as a helical network surrounding their body.
 The corset works as an outer skeleton, providing attachment for their swimming muscles and thus saving energy.
 Depending on the position of these placoid scales on the body, they can be flexible and can be passively erected, allowing them to change their angle of attack.
 These scales also have riblets which are aligned in the direction of flow, these riblets reduce the drag force acting on the shark skin by pushing the vortex further away from the skin surface, inhibiting any high-velocity cross-stream flow.